hsachinraj/Azurelabs/dockerjava/readme.md

 This lab will show how you can

-* Create a new Azure App Service and configure it to use Apache Tomcat
+* Create a new Azure Container Registry to store and manage your Docker container images
+* Create an Azure web app to host a container
 * Create a new MySQL database
-* Use Azure App Service Task to deploy a WAR file
+* Use Azure App Service Task to deploy image to container

 ### Prerequisites for the lab